 Next is the MHZ C02 sensor which can be the most confusing

 First check the orientation of the sensor and the hat board like in this picture.
 This cable has to make exactly ONE twist between the sensor and the board.
 You can tell if the cable is oriented correctly when the colors are flipped vertically on one side from the other.
 Even though it is hard to spot the twist in the above picture, you can still tell that RED is on-top on the left, and BLACK is on-top on the right; indicating that the cable has indeed made ONE twist.
 Your cable colors may vary from the cable pictured above.

 Finally double check all the sensors and their connections.

-Then the power cables need to be attached from the sensor-hat to the led panels.
+The power cables need to be attached to the sensor-hat.